House of Romanov: Contemporary Romanovs

-There have been numerous post-Revolution reports of Romanov survivors and unsubstantiated claims by individuals to be members of the deposed Tsar Nicholas II's family, the best known of whom was Anna Anderson.
-Nonetheless, proven research has confirmed that all of the Romanovs held prisoners inside the Ipatiev House in Yekaterinburg were killed.
+There have been numerous post-Revolution reports of Romanov survivors and unsubstantiated claims by individuals to be members of the deposed Tsar Nicholas II's family, the best known being Anna Anderson.
+Nonetheless, proven research has confirmed that all of the Romanovs held prisoner inside the Ipatiev House in Yekaterinburg were killed.

 Grand Duke Kirill Vladimirovich, a male-line grandson of Tsar Alexander II, claimed the headship of the deposed Imperial House of Russia, and assumed, as pretender, the title "Emperor and Autocrat of all the Russias" in 1924 when the evidence appeared conclusive that all Romanovs higher in the line of succession had been killed.
 Kirill was followed by his only son Vladimir Kirillovich, married to Princess Leonida Bagration of Mukhrani.
 Vladimir's only child is Maria Vladimirovna (born 1953), who had one child in her marriage with Prince Franz Wilhelm of Prussia, George Mikhailovich.
 Since 1991, the succession to the former Russian throne has been in dispute, largely due to disagreements over the validity of dynasts' marriages.
 When Vladimir Kirillovich died on 21 April 1992, his daughter Maria claimed to succeed him as head of the Russian Imperial Family on the grounds that she was the only child of the last male dynast of the Imperial house according to the Romanovs' Pauline laws, which granted succession rights only to the offspring born out of equal unions with other reigning or mediatised houses.
 Since then, her son George Mikhailovich has contracted a morganatic marriage with the Italian citizen Rebecca Bettarini, leaving him and his mother as the last remaining members of the Imperial House (according to their claims).